missionpinball/mpf-docs/docs/hardware/fast/dmd.md

 # How to configure mono/traditional DMD (FAST Pinball)

 Related Config File Sections:

 * [dmds:](../../config/dmds.md)

-The FAST WPC and Core controllers can drive traditional single-color pinball DMDs via the 14-pin DMD connector cable that's been in most pinball machines for the past 25 years, like this:
+The FAST Core controller can drive traditional single-color pinball DMDs via the 14-pin DMD connector cable that's been in most pinball machines for the past 25 years, like this: